 SR Eurastyle Yachting Timer with caliber BFG 411, two slightly different dials.

-Fuldex and Presta, both for Yachting and Rowing, with a ‘strokes per minute’ scale (BFG?).
+Stadion Super, Presta and Fuldex, all three for Yachting and Rowing, with a ‘strokes per minute’ scale (BFG?).

 Hoffritz Yachting Timer (BFG411?).

 Itraco Yachting Timer with a caliber BFG 410.

 Rocar Yachting Timer with an unusual BFG 410 movement.
 Mind the extra reset pusher at 10 o’clock.
 It functions both as a reset as a flyback pusher!

 Star Yachting Timer, with slightly different dials (BFG411?).